-Can the council decide that I am intentionally homeless?
+How does the council decide that you're intentionally homeless?

-It is up to the council to prove that you are intentionally homeless, not for you to prove that you aren't.
+It is up to the council to prove that you are intentionally homeless –you don't have to prove that you are not intentionally homeless.
 The council has to make enquiries into the reasons you became homeless and must be satisfied that all four of the following points apply: